xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 various forms see [Monty Hall problem on Wikipedia](https://en.wikipedia.org/wiki/Monty_Hall_problem).

-Here is re-creation of a scribble I made while thinking about the problem.
+Here is a re-creation of a scribble I made while thinking about the problem.

 ~~~ {.dot-render}
 digraph G {